 For those who have a Google AdWords account, the Keyword Planner can take your research even one step further with the ability to research search queries by specific Neilson® DMA® regions and languages.
 This insight becomes the driving component of your local SEO strategy, plan, and tactics.

 The next step is to take what is discovered during the research phase and apply it to your website.
 Your website is the base from which your SEO stems for both traditional organic and local.
-In addition to traditional optimization, there are a few key elements that need to be in place in order to have a strong base for local SEO.
+In addition to traditional optimization, there are a few key on-site SEO elements that need to be in place in order to have a strong base for local SEO.

 1. Include company name and business contact information in your site footer

 2. Have an About Us page or a Location page that also includes your business address and an embedded map with directions like Google Maps.

 3. Use schema.org structured data markup to wrap the address and company information found in the source code for your Footer and Location pages.
 Structured data helps search engines better understand the content within a web page.
 Other structured data markup include microdata, microformats, and RDFa.
 However, schema.org markup is the recommended standard by Google, Bing, and Yahoo.

 4. Choose a business Name, Address, Phone number, and Website (NAPW) standard.
 If you have a LLC or an Inc. in your business name you must choose how your wish your business name to appear in searches.
 You will need to decide if you will abbreviate elements of the street address or if you will use parenthesis in the phone number or http:// and www in the website address.

 Business Name LLC

 1234 West First Avenue